lcmen/lcmen.github.io/_posts/2023-09-28-pattern-matching-with-ruby.md

 end
 ```

-This allows you to work with the matched value conveniently by exposing it under variable with the specified name (`response` in this case).
+This allows you to work with the matched value conveniently by exposing the whole data under variable with the provided name (`response` in this case).

 ## Matching the same value across patterns

-Use the `^` (pin operator) to match the same value across different fields:
+Use the `^` (pin operator) to match the same value across different points of reference:

 ```ruby
 case [api.count('user', 'active'), api.count('user', 'invited')]